pemellquist/skypunch/README.md

 **6 - Define targets and notifiers**<br>

-Targets and notifiers can be defined in a provided config file and loaded into the database.
-An example file is provided, *data.sql*, and can be changed as needed.
+Targets and notifiers can be defined in a config file and loaded into the database.
+You can also edit the mysql database directly as needed.
+An example target and notifier definition file is provided, [data.sql](), and can be changed as needed.
+Add all the targets and notifiers needed in your own copy of this file.

 *$mysql -u youruser -p < your_skypunch_directory/sql/data.sql*